Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Starting a business with no money (or not much)

-Starting a business can be an expensive process, though this does depend on what it is that you’re doing and some businesses have far lower start-up costs than others.
+Starting a business can be an expensive process, though this does depend on what it is that you’re doing and some businesses deliberately strive for far lower start-up costs than others need to.

 Whatever you’re starting, keeping costs down (without compromising quality) will help you reach that crucial break-even point and start turning a profit sooner.
 A few pointers we’ve picked up from our years of working with businesses include: